joaotavora/snooze/README.md

 Snooze
 =======

-_Snooze_ is a framework for designing REST web services in Common Lisp.
+_Snooze_ is a framework for building REST web services in Common Lisp.

 Here's a small sample